 The great thing about animated videos is that, if you’re creative enough, no idea is too crazy or impossible to achieve.
 You want to tell a story about a dog that loves eating pasta and every day takes the train to go to work?
 Fine, by all means, do so!

-Still, when it comes to deciding which idea you’re going to use, remember that it should be aligned with your video strategy’s general concept.
+Still, when it comes to deciding which idea you’re going to use, remember that it should be aligned with your strategy’s general concept.

 Don’t forget about your audience either.
 After all, you’re creating these videos so they watch them, right?
 Evaluate what topics resonate best with them and what kind of story can help you connect more deeply with them.

 Once you define your video’s concept, it’s time to start thinking creatively.